-All candidates will receive a Statement of Entry/Examination Timetable from school indicating the subjects they are being entered for and the levels of entry, where applicable.
+All candidates will receive an Examination Timetable from school indicating the subjects they are being entered for and the levels of entry, where applicable.
 Please check that these are correct.
 Some subjects only have one tier, some have Foundation or Higher tiers.

-Candidates may also receive Statements of Entry from the Exam Boards.
-You must check everything on your Statements of Entry very carefully.
+You must check everything on your timetable very carefully.
 Particularly check that all personal details (date of birth, spelling of names) are accurate as these will appear on certificates and it may be difficult to change them once the certificate are awarded and costs may be incurred in doing so.